-Options are listed below.
-These can also be displayed by running launch-cluster's main positional argument is the clusterName.
+Running toil launch-cluster starts up a leader for a cluster.
+Workers can be added to the initial cluster by specifying the -w option.
+An example would be launch-cluster's main positional argument is the clusterName.
 This is simply the name of your cluster.
 If it does not exist yet, Toil will create it for you.